 .

-We can use a set of models that share the same skeleton to implement the clothing change functionality, such as head, chest, legs, feet, and hands, allowing a character to have these five separate USkinnedMeshComponent
+We can use a set of models using the same skeleton to implement the outfit change functionality, such as head, torso, legs, feet, and hands, by having a character possess five separate USkinnedMeshComponent

 model components to represent different parts.